 Mr. Fraioli received a B.A. from Brown University and an M.B.A. from Cornell University, Johnson Graduate School of Business Administration.
 He is a Certified Public Accountant.

 Pamela D. Reeve joined the Board of Directors in 2010.
 She has been a director of American Tower Corporation since March 2002 and serves as the Lead Director and a member of the compensation and nominating and corporate governance committees of the American Tower board.
+She has served as a director of Sonus Networks, Inc. since September 2013 and serves on its compensation committee.
 From November 1989 to August 2004, Ms. Reeve was a director of Lightbridge, Inc., a global provider of mobile business software and technology solutions, offering products and services for the wireless telecommunications industry, where she held various executive positions, including President and Chief Executive Officer.
 Ms. Reeve served on the board of directors of LiveWire Mobile, Inc. from 1997 until November 2009.

-Ms. Reeve received a B.A. from the University of Georgia an M.B.A. from Harvard Business School.
+Ms. Reeve received a B.A. from the University of Georgia and an M.B.A. from Harvard Business School.